 This is a useful terminus for walks up Blencathra (walk 110).
 It looks useful for Clough Head and the northern Helvellyn range as well, but it actually isn’t that easy to get through the fields and lanes between the two.
 There is a good (if expensive) pub in the village, the Horse & Farrier, and another called the Salutation Arms that I have not tried.
 Buses to Keswick and Penrith stop right outside.
 Walk 51 ended here.
 Walk 49 and walk 50 took place while we were staying at Doddick Farm, a short way east along the A66.

 Walks in the southern part of the Far Eastern fells may terminate here, but buses (#508) run only on weekends March – October, and daily in the six-week school summer holiday.
 They stop to the north of the Queens Head – be careful on the road here.
 If these buses aren’t running, you will have to walk the two miles back south – it’s better to head for Troutbeck Bridge (north of Windermere) as the road is much less busy.
-There used to be a pub here, but recently it has turned into a Mexican restaurant (for some reason).
+There used to be a pub at Troutbeck Bridge, but recently it has turned into a Mexican restaurant (for some reason).
 It’s a good 20 minute uphill walk from here to Windermere train station.

-Too far out for any walking, though I gave it a shot with walk 90.
+Too far out for much walking, though I gave it a shot with walk 90 (pictured).
 It’s a useful connection between rail and bus.
 Ulverston is on the Cumbrian coast line (here is another picture from that beautiful line, just for the hell of it).
 From here you can get the X12 up to Torver and Coniston; the only bus to service the length of Coniston Water.
 To get to the bus stop from the railway station, leave it along Conishead Road, cross straight over at the top of the slope, continue down Conishead Road then take the next left, under the railway bridge, and the bus stops (with refreshment kiosk) are there on the left.

 There was, for a time, a Saturday-only minibus service from Seascale station to Wasdale Head, via Gosforth, but I never experienced it and can now find no information to confirm its continued existence.
 Wasdale Head was where I stayed overnight during the two-day hikes that were walk 20 and walk 43.

 This is the most useful rail station for the district.
 Buses run from here to Ambleside and Keswick.
 The Booths supermarket outside the station (in fact, this is the original, Victorian station building) has a reasonable cafe and clean toilets.
 Connections between buses and trains here are, in general, sensibly timed.
-It is also just about feasible to start or finish a walk at Windermere train station if your destination is in the Far Eastern fells (walk 12 began here), and walk 83 goes round the immediate vicinity.
+It is also just about feasible to start or finish a walk at Windermere train station if your destination is in the Far Eastern fells (walk 12 began here, walk 115 ended), and walk 83 goes round the immediate vicinity.

 Too far to walk to or from, but regular buses to Cleator Moor and Frizington make it the best rail terminus for walks in the far west of the district.
 I’ve never been quite sure whether buses stop just outside the train station and tend to head for the stops on Duke Road – walk out past the filling station onto the main road, turn right and then follow the one-way system to the left, then left again.
 Coming back to the station make sure you don’t miss it (look for Tesco); the bus then goes a long way up a steep hill before there is another stop.